 · The duct tape roll and any remainder of the cord used were never found in the Ramsey mansion.
 A footprint one foot from the body made in concrete dust from a High-Tec brand boot could not be linked to any shoe in the house.
 The 4.5 inch stick used in the ligature strangulation came from one of Mrs. Ramsey’s paintbrushes found among her art supplies in the basement.

-· As a six-year-old beauty queen, JonBenet was publicly sexualized by her parents, dressed provocatively, and coached to saunter like a seductress.
+· As a six-year-old beauty queen, JonBenet was dressed provocatively by her mother and coached to saunter like a seductress.

 · If the Ramseys murdered their daughter, possible motives include: parents blaming their daughter for their own sexual abuse of her; jealousy of mother toward daughter; sexual incident getting further out of hand than planned; outburst of wrath after sexual assault unintentionally breaks child’s skull.
 The actual murder and kidnap scheme came about to cover up the initial crimes.

 Much of the ransom note is inconceivable from the perspective of an intruder, such as the compliment of “respect” paid to the Ramsey business.
 But the clue that breaks the case is the phrase, “I advise you to be rested.”
 No theory of an intruder can explain that phrase, nor much of the above evidence against the Ramseys.
 However, that key phrase explains the evidence, both the damning and the exculpatory.
 And it shouts that the parents murdered their daughter and then worked to throw the police off the trail.